 |Professional, Scientific and Technical Services||578||563||+16||+51.8||+100.5||-136.5|

 Source: National Institute of Economic and Industry Research (NIEIR) ©2021.
 Compiled and presented in economy.id by .id (informed decisions).
 Data are based on a 2018-19 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn morePlease refer to specific data notes for more information

 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2010/11 and 2015/16 in Bega Valley Shire in 2014/15 shows the three industries with the highest regional competitive effect in Bega Valley Shire relative to New South Wales were:
+An analysis of employment (Total) change between 2015/16 and 2020/21 in Bega Valley Shire shows the three industries with the highest regional competitive effect in Bega Valley Shire relative to New South Wales were:

 The three industries with the lowest regional competitive effect were:

 - Retail Trade (-333 )

 - Health Care and Social Assistance (-366 )